7 Types of Software: Definitions, Examples, and Functions (2026)

 The software development lifecycle (SDLC) is like a plan with steps for making software.
 It helps teams build good and working systems.
 It starts with planning and figuring out what people need and how they'll use the software.
 Additionally, detailed functional and non-functional requirements are defined.

 Next is the design phase, where the defined requirements are transformed into a design blueprint.
 This is followed by the implementation, where developers convert the design into working source code.
-The testing phase makes sure that the software behaves as expected.
+The software testing phase makes sure that the software behaves as expected.
 Finally, the maintenance helps the system operate smoothly over time through updates, bug fixes, and performance improvements.

 Importantly, software design is an iterative process.
 As development progresses, software engineers continuously refine and adjust the design to ensure it aligns with user needs and technical goals.